CreepycreeperMw/DataExchange/readme.md

 Now the idea of having certain channels to communicate on and possibly have complex requirements to build a connection with another is cool but it didnt quite catch me yet, as the 2 (or more) Addons are already in a closed system in an trusted enviroment, and there is no need for fancy encryption or complex handshake magic going on.
 In my opinion this really just makes it harder for addons to be compatible with another, because it leaves more room for people to have their own opinion, use their own channel, own namespace etc. and also makes it harder for people , which I'm trying to avoid

-Instead each Packet type has its own id, but this id is not decided by the user as that would kind of leave us where we started
+Instead each Packet type has its own id, but this id is not decided by the user as that would kind of leave us where we started <br>
 The system dumps all of the registration requests right when the addons are loaded & because Minecraft now acts as this kind of server and middle man, it always gives the registration requests in the order in which it received it which this system makes use of by incrementing a number for each packet request that comes through and assigning that number to each packet type.